IBM/inFairness/README.md

 $$ d_y (h(x_1), h(x_2)) \leq L d_x(x_1, x_2) \quad \forall \quad x_1, x_2 \in X $$

 Here, $h: X \rightarrow Y$ is a ML model, where $X$ and $Y$ are input and output spaces; $d_x$ and $d_y$ are metrics on the input and output spaces, and $L \geq 0$ is a Lipchitz constant.
-This constrained optimization equation states that the distance between the model predictions for inputs $x_1$ and $x_2$ is upper-bounded by the distance between the inputs $x_1$ and $x_2$.
+This constrained optimization equation states that the distance between the model predictions for inputs $x_1$ and $x_2$ is upper-bounded by the fair distance between the inputs $x_1$ and $x_2$.
 Here, the fair metric $d_x$ encodes our intuition of which samples should be treated similarly by the ML model, and in designing so, we ensure that for input samples considered similar by the fair metric $d_x$, the model outputs will be similar as well.

 inFairness is a PyTorch package that supports auditing, training, and post-processing ML models for individual fairness.
 At its core, the library implements the key components of individual fairness pipeline: $d_x$ - distance in the input space, $d_y$ - distance in the output space, and the learning algorithms to optimize for the equation above.